jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/organization.md

 ![Undefined Treatment by Group](https://res.cloudinary.com/fluid-attacks/image/upload/v1645807634/docs/web/analytics/organizations/organization_treatmentless_by_group.png)

-The percentage of treatmentless vulnerabilities that each group has compared with the whole organization.
+The percentage of vulnerabilities with no treatment that each group has compared with the whole organization.

 ## Vulnerabilities by group